 Factors in Proving Negligence

 Schools, camps and tour companies have a responsibility to provide a safe environment for children.
 When another entity takes the temporary place of a parent or guardian, that entity must protect the child from foreseeable harm.
 Those filing lawsuits must be able to show that the school or company was aware of a potential danger and did not take appropriate action to prevent it.
 Because these lawsuits can be difficult to prove, it is important to have an attorney who is experienced in this category of law.
 With the right legal representation, parents of children who are killed or injured through negligent acts may pursue the justice and compensation they deserve for themselves and their children.
-Contact experienced NY attorneys for assistance if you need to prove negligence.
+Contact experienced Portland police misconduct attorney for assistance if you need to prove negligence.